ac-minetest/minetest_mymod/README.txt

 ﻿Minetest mymod ( first try at minetest modding ) by ac

--redesign of minetest game to include skill system with experience points and magic spells -added tool/weapons skill requirements
+-redesign of minetest game to include skill system with experience points and magic spells, advanced farming -added tool/weapons skill requirements
 -can only dig certain ores/blocks with certain tools -mobs overhaul ( much stronger, do more damage away from spawn, give more xp when killed away from spawn)